At 17, this sexual abuse survivor set out to fix a broken system

 CNN: The country now has an annual Walk Against Sexual Violence.
 How did that come about?

-Angulo: August 9 was one of the hardest days of my life because it was the day I had to go to court and face my aggressor.
+De Angulo: August 9 was one of the hardest days of my life because it was the day I had to go to court and face my aggressor.
 I started telling my story and asking people if they would join me on a walk against sexual violence and use a blue ribbon, meaning that you were against sexual violence.

 (The first year) I thought there were only going to be about 20 people who would join me.
 But that day, thousands of people showed up with a blue ribbon.
 August 9 was later declared the National Day Against Sexual Violence in Bolivia.
 Now thousands of people all around the country, in the most remote communities, march on August 9.